 Flight cancellations due to weather are likely

 If you plan to trek to Everest Base Camp your trek will likely start with a flight from Kathmandu to the world’s most dangerous airport, Lukla.
-At an altitude of 2,800 meters, Lukla often gets weathered in and flights are regularly canceled.
+It’s an amazing airport to fly in and out of.
+When we flew it was in good clear weather, but at an altitude of 2,800 meters, Lukla often gets “weathered in” and flights are canceled when this happens.
 Rearranging flights can be an expensive business.
-In the most difficult of situations, a helicopter is one – extremely expensive alternative way to get off the mountain.
+In the most difficult of situations, a helicopter is one, albeit extremely expensive, alternative way to get off the mountain.

 Natural Disasters Occur

 We were lucky enough to leave Nepal the day before the massive 2015 earthquake.
-Friends weren’t and were still there – in both the Langtang Valley and also in Kathmandu.
-If there is a natural disaster while you are in the country and your government advises you to leave the area, then your insurance company may pay for you to be evacuated.
+Friends weren’t so lucky and were still there – in both the Langtang Valley and also in Kathmandu.
+None of our friends or the trekking team we’d hiked with were hurt, but disruption following the quake was significant to them all.

-What do you need to take into account when buying Travel Insurance for Nepal?
+What do we take into account when buying travel insurance for Nepal?

-The altitude to which you plan to travel
+The altitude to which we plan to travel

 If you’re traveling to Nepal for a specific trek, then it’s easy to work out what altitude you need coverage to.
 Here are the top altitudes for the major Nepali treks.

 - Everest Base Camp Trek: 5,600metres (Kalapathar Summit)

 - Annapurna Circuit Trek: 5,416 meters, (Thorong La Pass)